NateSGH/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Tic-Tac-Toe app using HTML, CSS and Vanilla JS with:
+Tic-Tac-Toe app using HTML, CSS and JavaScript with:

 - A form that allows players to add names
 - A game result notifier